passport/todos-express-webauthn/README.md

 # todos-express-webauthn

-This app illustrates how to use [Passport](https://www.passportjs.org/) with [Express](https://expressjs.com/) to sign users in with biometrics or a security key.
+This app illustrates how to use [Passport](https://www.passportjs.org/) with [Express](https://expressjs.com/) to sign users in with a passkey or a security key.
 Use this example as a starting point for your own web applications.

 ## Quick Start